3cp/contextual-proxy/README.md

 wrapped.$this.$length;
 ```

 > Note `$this` behaves differently from Aurelia's `$this`.
-In Aurelia, `$this.foo` can still access property `foo` in the parent chain.
+In Aurelia, `$this.foo` can still access property `foo` in the parent objects chain.
 Here in contextual proxy, `$this` locks the access to just the original object, we think this is the less surprising behaviour.

-> `$parent` can access the parent and deeper parent chain.
+> `$parent` can access the parent object and deeper parent objects chain.
 To lock the access to that parent object, there is a trick: use `$this` on the parent proxy `wrapped.$parent.$this.foo`.

-Same story goes for accessing the hidden property on parent chain.
-If both original object and parent context has same name property `foo`, you can use `$parent` to explicitly skip original object.
+Same story goes for accessing the hidden property on parent objects chain.
+If both wrapped object and parent object has same name property `foo`, you can use `$parent` to explicitly skip original object.

 ```js
 // This will access foo on the original object.